adutta4/protocols/CoRAL/CoRAL.md

 Finally, you should have all the files required to run CoRAL.
 An example script is located at `/shares/chavez_lab/expanse/projects/nanopore/coral/case68/coral.sbatch` (note: this will also be moved to scripts).
 This runs the two main steps of CoRAL, seed and reconstruct.
 In addition, within the file you should change `case68` to your own file's basename.
 To run this script, copy it into your directory again, and change the source.
 To submit the script, use the format:

 `sbatch coral.sbatch {[input].cns} {sorted.bam}`

+## Step 5: Run CoRAL plot

+Once you have the graph and cycle reconstructions from the previous step, CoRAL also provides functionality to create a plot from the output files in order to improve data visualization.
+This produces output similar to the plots that AmpliconArchitect provides.
+An example script is provided at `/shares/chavez_lab/expanse/projects/nanopore/coral/case65_3a/coral_plot.sbatch`. as before, this file can be copied into your directory, and run with the filenames edited to reflect your input file prefixes.
+The AA-formatted `_graph.txt` file and `_cycles.txt` from step 4 will be the required input for this step.

+Along with the in-built `plot` functionality in CoRAL, the graph and cycle files are formatted such that they can be input into other AmpliconArchitect-adjacent tools, such as [AmpliconClassifier](https://github.com/AmpliconSuite/AmpliconClassifier) and [CycleViz](https://github.com/AmpliconSuite/CycleViz) as well, if desired.